Toolkit by Zoho Mail

 A brief explanation of each of the records has been given below:

-SOA Record: SOA or State of Authority Record holds administrative information about zone transfers for any particular domain.
+SOA or Start of Authority Record holds administrative information about zone transfers for any particular domain.

 In case you want to view all the records that have been added for a domain in one view, Dig the records and go to the All tab.
 This will display all the DNS records that are associated with a particular domain.